duytph/ActivityAnimation/README.md

 # ActivityAnimation

-An object that manages activity animations.
+An object manages an activity animation.